Blacklogic-Dev/BlackEmpowermentApplication/README.md

 # ✊🏾 Black Empowerment Online Application 🎓

 Welcome to the official **Black Empowerment Online Application** platform!
-Designed by **BlackLogic** 🧠 and co-piloted by our AI assistant **Freedom 🤖**, this digital application system helps South African youth apply to top universities with ease and confidence.
+Designed by **BlackLogic **Queen Asanda 🧠 with co-piloted by our AI assistant **Freedom 🤖**, this digital application system helps South African youth apply to top universities with ease and confidence.

 ---